 - (a) A minor plus a misconduct or major plus game misconduct penalty shall be assessed for boarding an opponent.

-"Rolling" an opponent along the boards where they are attempting to go through too small an opening is not considered boarding. - (b) A major plus game misconduct penalty shall be assessed to any player who recklessly endangers an opponent as a result of boarding. - (c) A match penalty for reckless endangerment may also be assessed for boarding.
+"Rolling" an opponent along the boards where they - "Rolling" an opponent along the boards where they are attempting to go through too small an opening is not considered boarding. - (b) A major plus game misconduct penalty shall be assessed to any player who recklessly endangers an opponent as a result of boarding. - (c) A match penalty for reckless endangerment may also be assessed for boarding.